abdullahmaherr/STM32F103C8_Drivers/README.md

 ## Introduction
 The STM32F103x6 microcontroller family is a popular choice for embedded applications.
 It offers a wide range of features, including a 32-bit ARM Cortex-M3 processor.

 The drivers in this repository provide a high-level interface to the peripherals on the STM32F103x6 microcontrollers.
-They make it easy to access the GPIO pins, timers, ADC, DAC, SPI, and USART peripherals.
+They make it easy to access the GPIO pins, timers, EXTI, ADC, SPI, I2C, and USART peripherals.

 ## Drivers
 The following drivers are included in this repository: